 For the most part, people seem to understand that the bridge needs to be demolished and rebuilt.

-And, many (not all, of course) seem to appreciate that the city is treating the bridge as an iconic structure and looking to replace it with one that will be equally iconic.
+And many seem to appreciate that the city is treating the bridge as an iconic structure and looking to replace it with one that will be equally iconic.

 What people are having more trouble with, however, are the details of how (and using which guidelines), construction will be undertaken and, much like in the case of the Glendale-Hyperion bridge, the seeming reluctance of the city to think of a bridge as more than a stand-alone entity.